Sairam Iyer

 Sairam Iyer is an Indian singer, based in Mumbai, India.
+He has sung in Hindi, Marathi, Telugu, Tamil, and Gujarati languages.

 Career

 Sairam Iyer was influenced by Lata Mangeshkar and Asha Bhosle.

 Sairam has been complimented for his dual voice singing ability by music directors in the Hindi film world, such as Naushad, Laxmikant Pyarelal and Kalyanji Anandji (for whose "Little Wonders" Sairam has sung on various occasions).
 Anil Biswas referred to Sairam as the "Eighth Wonder of the World".

-Iyer has many albums and solo songs to his credit including “Aisa Bhi Kabhi Hota Hai” (a Solo Duet Album by BMC Crescendo), “Ye Ishq Ke Taur Tareeke”, “Umeed”, and many more hit songs featured in the YouTube channel “Sufiscore”.

-Iyer has trained under many musical greats including the late Pandit Ramesh Nadkarni, Ghazal maestro late Mohan Khan Sab, Music composer late Shri Achyut Thakur, Sarangi Maestro late Shri Dhruba Ghosh.

-Iyer has won many awards at various competitions of different levels (college, university, zonal and national).
-He participated in the Mumbai University's music choir under the choir conductor Late Kanu Ghosh and, subsequently, was chosen to conduct the choir by Shri Ghosh.
+He participated in the Mumbai University's music choir under the choir conductor Kanu Ghosh and, subsequently, was chosen to conduct the choir by Shri Ghosh.